tejasborate11/tejasborate11/README.md

+# About Me:

-- 👋 Hi, I’m @tejasborate11
+- 👋 Hi, I’m Tejas Borate,
 - 👀 I’m interested in automated technologies, and to make them...
 - 🌱 I’m currently learning:
--- Advance AWS concepts and
+   Advanced AWS concepts and GraphQl
 - 💞️ I’m looking to collaborate on:
---FullStack Project (React, Nextjs, Nodejs)
+  FullStack Project (React, Nextjs, Nodejs)
 - 📫 How to reach me:
---

 - ⚡ Fun fact:
 -- Love to make and show others crazy automated tech stuff.